 And more important still, what appears to be valid in average, is not directly related to the single person.
 You can't deduce anything but odds from something that has been estimated (computed) by use of levelling measures revolving around certain "averages" to one person.
 That's pinpointed and deserves its saying.

-We won't say his main tenets are good or bad or in between good and bad here, only that they are much unverified.
-To let main tenets rest unverified often breeds unhappy situations.
-What is more or less true, is that Carl Jung took off from Freud's psychoanalysis and established a sort of legitimated belief system in partial competition with it.
+For now it is unreasonably to maintain that all of Jung's tenets are good or bad or in between; only that they are largely unverified, and one seems falsified.
+Carl Jung took off from Freud's psychoanalysis and established a sort of legitimated belief system in partial competition with it.

 "Critics have suggested [Carl Jung] failed to look sufficiently deeply into the cultural as opposed to the biological origins of sterotypical male or female characteristics.
 He certainly tended to assume that the male/female distinction as it appears in Western male-dominated society is a universal archetype, and to that extent he was caught up in the prejudices of his culture." - J. J. Clarke (1992:160)